isomerpages/psd-corp/pages/Developing Careers.md

 #### We believe in supporting your career aspirations

 To support public officer's career aspirations, we introduce new programmes designed to broaden their experience and gain new perspectives and insights outside their current role.
-Covering different functional areas, sectors and time commitment, these opportunities will also help you grow your networks and deepen you skills.
+Covering different functional areas, sectors and time commitment, these opportunities will also help you grow your networks and deepen your skills.

 The Short Term Immersion Programme allows officers to gain on-the-job experience through shadowing and hands-on participation in another agency for a duration of 1 day to 4 weeks.
 Another short-term initiative is the Gig Work programme, which enables officers to contribute their expertise and experience to cross-agency Public Service projects.